 , and every major label was phoning."

-Johnny soon signed to Columbia in the much publicized "million dollar" deal.
-(Though the exact figures were never disclosed, Johnny's contract was reputed to be the most lucrative record deal cut up to that time).
+Johnny soon signed to Columbia in a much-publicized "million dollar" deal.
+Though the exact figures were never disclosed, Johnny's contract was reputed to be the most lucrative record deal made up to that time.
 He was hailed in the national press as America's contender to win back the crown of "guitar king" from Britain's Clapton, Page and Beck.

-Johnny cut four classic albums with Columbia, with each release moving further from traditional blues and more toward full-fledged rock.
-They included the essential hard rock landmark, Johnny Winter And Live
+Johnny recorded four classic albums with Columbia, with each release moving further from traditional blues and more toward full-fledged rock.
+They included the essential hard rock landmark, Johnny Winter And

-, his best selling album ever.
+, his best-selling album ever.
 By the mid-1970s, Johnny was the #1 top-drawing arena rock act in the country.
-In 1974 he began a relationship with Blue Sky, a CBS-distributed label founded by manager Steve Paul.
-Not only did Johnny release four solo albums for Blue Sky, but he was also afforded the opportunity to produce several Muddy Waters albums, giving the blues legend the chance to record for a major record label.
+In 1974 he began recording for Blue Sky, a CBS-distributed label founded by his manager Steve Paul.
+Not only did Johnny release four solo albums on Blue Sky, but he also produced several Muddy Waters albums, giving the blues legend the chance to record for a major record label.
 Two of those albums, Hard Again

 , won Grammy Awards.
-"Working with Muddy made me feel people were finally realizing that I'm not faking, and can really play blues," Johnny says. ''I felt I'd established myself."
+"Working with Muddy made me feel people were finally realizing that I'm not faking, and can really play blues," Johnny said. ''I felt I'd established myself."

-later that year, it was widely hailed as his best (and bluesiest) album ever; it charted in both Billboard and Cashbox as well as earning a Grammy nomination.
+, it was widely hailed as his best (and bluesiest) album ever; it charted in both Billboard and Cashbox as well as earning a Grammy nomination.
 The next year, Johnny followed up with Serious Business

 .
-The powerhouse album won Johnny his second Grammy nomination with Alligator Records.
-THIRD DEGREE
+The blistering album won Johnny his second Grammy nomination with Alligator.
+3rd Degree

 , his final Alligator release, came out in 1986.
 The album featured several special guests and an array of blues styles.
-Original blues cohorts, Tommy Shannon and Uncle John "Red" Turner, as well as Mac "Dr. John'' Rebennack, all made guest appearances.
+Original Johnny Winter Trio players Tommy Shannon and Uncle John Turner, as well as Mac "Dr. John" Rebennack, made guest appearances.
 Johnny also played two solo acoustic cuts on the National Steel guitar (the first time he'd played the National in the studio since 1977).
 The 2015 vinyl-only album It’s My Life, Baby – The Best Of The Alligator Records Years